The Spotify Model? Tribes? Chapters? Squads? – What’s it all mean?

 Using sports teams is a great analogy

 Within ADAPTOVATE (depending on who is doing the consulting) we will also often defer to a good old sports analogy.
 Sometimes it’s Netball, sometimes Football, but obviously it’s always a team sport that does the trick.
-Here is a great example from Mina Gurgis, one of our senior consultants (and our resident Football nut).
+Here is a great example from Mina Gurgis, project lead (and our resident Football nut).

 Soccer Teams and Chapters